dataography/Hadoop-Platform/README.md

-# Coursera-Assignments

      This repository contains my various Coursera Class assignments together with some variations and self-workout examples.
      You can find similar or the same example and assignments at following coursera classes.
 Primaliry resources are

    - http://spark.apache.org